Kansas Governor candidate caught speeding, says ‘constitution’ protects him

 TOPEKA, Kan.
 (KSNT) — Bodycam footage shows a Kansas lawmaker turned gubernatorial candidate caught speeding during session.
 During the stop, he told an officer he was protected under the state constitution.

-Kansas Capitol Bureau obtained video from the Brown County Sheriff’s office of state senator Dennis Pyle from Hiawatha.
+Kansas Capitol Bureau obtained video from the Brown County Sheriff’s Office of state Sen. Dennis Pyle from Hiawatha.

-On April 2, the former Republican senator, who’s now running for Kansas Governor as an Independent, was pulled over by an officer in Brown County on his way back from a “late” night at the Capitol during legislative session.
+On April 2, the former Republican, who’s now running for governor as an Independent, was pulled over by an officer in Brown County on his way back from a “late” night at the Capitol during the legislative session.

 In the end, Pyle received a verbal warning.